binnes/esp8266Workshop/docs/part1/PREREQ.md

 ![tools directory](../images/toolsDirectory.png)

+!!! note
- (*Note: you can find the sketch directory location from the preferences panel of the Arduino IDE*).
+      you can find the sketch directory location from the preferences panel of the Arduino IDE

 The default location of the sketch directory is:

 - Linux - **/home/< user name >/Arduino/tools/ESP8266LittleFS**
 - MacOS - **/Users/< user name >/Documents/Arduino/tools/ESP8266LittleFS**